 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need when making these spicy meatballs:

-- Spices: onion powder, paprika, cumin, coriander, cinnamon, and cayenne
+Kosher salt and spices: Onion powder, paprika, cumin, coriander, cinnamon, and cayenne pepper.

 What brand of tomatoes to use

-Note that I recommend using Pomi tomatoes in this recipe.
+Note that I recommend using Pomi Chopped Tomatoes in this recipe.
 This Italian brand is sweeter and tastier than local U.S. brands.
 You can find it on Amazon, at Whole Foods and in a growing number of supermarkets.

-However, if you can’t get Pomi tomatoes, you can use diced tomatoes instead.
+However, if you can’t get Pomi or Cento tomatoes, you can use diced tomatoes instead.
 Petite diced tomatoes are best, or use regular diced tomatoes and give them an extra chop.

 In terms of the ground beef I use, I like to use lean ground beef (85/15) in this recipe.
 You could probably use extra lean, but I don’t think it will be as flavorful.